dominictarr/feedopensource/README.md

 But this is also a tool for aligning a developers interests with your own.
 (don't bite the hand that feeds you)

-`feedopensource` will not take any fees, have plans to signup to, and doesn't charge anything for you to use it.
+`feedopensource` will not take any fees, have plans to sign up to, and doesn't charge anything for you to use it.
 There is no terms of service that may change without notice.